bcgov/moh-iam/keycloak-drupal-module/README.md

 # Implementation notes

-I made two changes to the base module source code:
+I made several changes to the base Keycloak module source code:

-1. I added the "Role Mapping" attribute to the OpenID configuration from in `MoHKeycloak.php`, and to the configuration and schema files.
+1. Added the "Role Mapping" attribute to the OpenID configuration from in `MohKeycloak.php`, and to the configuration and schema files.
-2. I implemented the `mohkeycloak_openid_connect_post_authorize` hook in `mohkeycloak.module`.
+2. Implemented the `mohkeycloak_openid_connect_post_authorize` hook in `mohkeycloak.module` for role mapping.
+3. Added MohKeycloakRouteSubscriber to delegate logout to our own controller.
+4. Added `sign_out_endpoint_kc` form field to OpenID Connect configuration in `MohKeycloak.php`.

-I wasn't happy duplicating the Keycloak module source code, so initially I tried to extend it, but this did not work well.
+I wasn't happy duplicating the Keycloak module source code, so initially I tried to extend it, but this did not work.
 Here are some reasons why:

 - The configuration properties file must be duplicated in its entirety as there is no mechanism to "extend" a configuration file.